 Town of Mammoth Lakes along Main Street and Meridian Boulevard

-Mono County Bicycle Users
+Bicycle Users

 The unincorporated area of Mono County, outside the town of Mammoth Lakes, has few existing dedicated bicycle facilities.
 With job centers and school locations often outside their community, it is not practical for most people to commute to work on bicycles or for many students to commute to school using bicycles.
 Both students and workers must often drive many miles to their destination, to a community other than the one in which they reside.
-Extreme weather conditions also make it difficult to bike year round; snow and ice in many parts of the county limit winter biking opportunities, while extreme heat and dust storms decrease summer biking opportunities in a few other areas.
+Extreme weather conditions also make it difficult to bike year-round; snow and ice in many parts of the county limit winter biking opportunities, while extreme heat and dust storms decrease summer biking opportunities in a few other areas.

 There is growing interest in commuting by bicycle within communities.
 Generally, traffic congestion is limited, and air quality impacts from automobile use are minimal in the county.
 Most Mono County communities are small, with relatively flat topography.
-The 2009-17 American Community Survey indicated 2.5% of workers ride bicycles to work, and 14% walk.
+The 2013-17 American Community Survey indicated 7.5% of workers ride bicycles to work, and 11% walk.

-Recreational Use/Bicycling Events
+Recreational Use

 Recreational biking is an increasing tourist attraction in the county, both on county roads and highways and on unpaved roads on public lands.
 Opportunities for recreational bicycling are abundant.
 Many of the County’s paved roads have little traffic and lead to a variety of scenic recreational destinations.
 The local cycling community currently produces several large-scale bike events on roads within the county (the High Sierra Fall Century/Gran Fondo, Everest Challenge, Pamper Pedal, and several others).
 The Sierra Cycling Foundation/Eastside Velo has indicated that organizers would like to attract more large-scale biking events to the county.